addulac/phd/source/14_netprop.md

 \end{align}
 as $\hat{\phi}_{kk} = 0$.
 Let us now consider $\mat{\hat{\theta}}_i=\mat{\hat{\theta}}_j=(0,1,0)$ and $\mat{\hat{\theta}}_{i'}=(0.5,0,0.5)$ and $\mat{\hat{\theta}}_{j'}=(0,1,0)$.
 Then, $s_l(i,j)=1$ and $s_l(i',j')=0$.
 However, $\pr(y_{ij}=1 \mid \me) = 0$ whereas $\pr(y_{i'j'}=1 \mid \me) > 0$. \imb\ is thus not homophilic under $s_l$.
 The same example, replacing $\mat{\hat{\theta}}_{i'}=(0.5,0,0.5)$ by $\mat{\hat{\theta}}_{i'}=(1,0,1)$, can be used to show that \ifm\ is neither homophilic under $s_l$.

 This shows that, for a model to be homophilic, it should be designed according to the similarity at the basis of the proximity between individuals.
 Both \ifm\ and \imb\ have been designed on the basis of the natural similarity $s_n$, and directly encode the fact that similar nodes, according to $s_n$, are more likely to be connected.
 It is furthermore possible to make these models homophilic under $s_l$ by imposing constraints on the weight matrix $\mat{\Phi}$ (and hence its estimate $\mat{\hat{\Phi}}$); for example, considering positive, diagonal matrices with equal values on the diagonal leads to homophilic models.
 In that case, the latent factors can be interpreted as community indicators, each community being of equal importance.
-This is in line with what is done in the study presented in [@AMMSB] to find overlapping communities through assortativity constraints in the mixed membership stochastic block model.
+This is in line with what is done in the study presented in [@gopalan2013efficient] to find overlapping communities through assortativity constraints in the mixed membership stochastic block model.